The Andromeda Galaxy

 September through November, with October typically offering the best compromise of darkness, temperature, and sky height from Minnesota and the Northern Hemisphere mid-latitudes.

-Primary sources: ESA/Hubble PHAT panoramic of M31, ESO wide-field Andromeda image, NASA Messier 31 guide, and Britannica Andromeda Galaxy reference.
+Primary sources: ESA/Hubble PHAT panoramic of M31, NASA GALEX ultraviolet image of M31, NASA Messier 31 guide, and Britannica Andromeda Galaxy reference.

 More astronomy notes